o-ran-sc/archived-portal-ric-dashboard/docs/developer-guide.rst

 1. Install all project jar files locally
 2. Set an environment variable via JVM argument: ``-Dorg.oransc.ric.portal.dashboard=mock``
-3. Run the JUnit test case ``DashboardServerTest`` which is not exactly a "test" because it never finishes.
+3. Run the JUnit test case ``DashboardTestServer`` which is not exactly a "test" because it never finishes.

 These steps can be done with these commands::